RNA-seq Mapping And Count Data Workflow¶

 - -g Specify attribute type in GTF annotation. 'gene_id' by default.
 Meta-features used for read counting will be extracted from annotation using the provided value.

-Group Exercise¶
+Group Exercise

 Now, let's work together in our groups to create an RNA-seq mapping and count script.

-at this stage we have mastered the art of writing scripts, instead of running them on the commandline, let us now run them on HPC.
+At this stage we have mastered the art of writing scripts, instead of running them on the command line, let us now run them on HPC.